habadere/forge-setup/README.md

 9. at the bottom in Grade tasks choose runClient to launch Minecraft and see if the mod works

 If the above steps worked you can proceed as follows:
-10. change mod information in build.gradle file (version, group, archivesBaseName)
+1. change mod information in build.gradle file (version, group, archivesBaseName)
-11. change modid in (approx.) line 103 under data -- workingDirectory -- args
+2. change modid in (approx.) line 103 under data -- workingDirectory -- args
-12. change information for jar manifest (approx. after line 147)
+3. change information for jar manifest (approx. after line 147)
-13. runClient and see if everything still works
+4. runClient and see if everything still works
+5. run Gradle task `build` and check that jar is generated in build -- libs directory of repository